Animal Crossing: New Leaf: Reception

 Following its announcement at E3 2010, very positive response was given to the game's visuals.
 Writing for G4TV, Patrick Klepek felt that the game's use of the Nintendo 3DS's stereoscopic 3D effects gave the game world "real, tangible depth", while IGN editor Craig Harris described them as "subtle, but helpful".
 Both Harris and GameSpot editor Tom McShea praised the level of detail in the game's environment and objects, stating that they exceed that of the game's predecessor, Animal Crossing: City Folk for the Wii console.

 The game received "generally positive" reception, according to review aggregator Metacritic.
 The Japanese version of the game received a 39/40 from Japanese magazine Famitsu, earning the publication's Platinum Award, while the English version received an 8/10 from GameSpot, and a 9.6/10 from IGN.

 The game debuted in Japan with sales of just over 800,000 units sold, with 200,000 of them being digital downloads.

 Animal Crossing: New Leaf became the first 3DS game in Japan to pass two million units sold, doing so in just under two months.
 By March 2013, 3.86 million copies had been sold.
 By August 2014, 1.36 million copies had been sold in the United States.
-By the end of September 2022, all versions combined had worldwide sales of 13.02 million copies making it one of the best-selling 3DS games.
+By the end of March 2023, all versions combined had sold 13.04 million copies worldwide, making it one of the best-selling 3DS games.
 A week following the release of the mobile app Animal Crossing: Pocket Camp in November 2017, sales of New Leaf saw a 214% sales increase in Japan.

 Legacy

 In the 2014 crossover fighting game Super Smash Bros. for Nintendo 3DS and Wii U, the character Isabelle appears as an Assist Trophy, while Tortimer Island appears as a playable stage in the 3DS version of the game.
 She became a playable character in 2018's Super Smash Bros.
 Ultimate.

-Polygon named the game among the decade's best.
+In 2019, Polygon named the game among the decade's best.